This post may contain affiliate links. Please read my Privacy Policy for details.

 To test if it is ready, shape it into a ball and poke it with your finger.
 If it slowly springs back, it is ready.
 If not, keep kneading and try again in 1-2 minutes.

-First Rise
+Step Three: First Rise -

 Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl and cover the bowl with plastic wrap or a damp towel.
 Let sit for 60 -90 minutes at room temperature or until it has doubled in size.

-Shape and Second Rise
+Step Five: Shape and Second Rise -

+Preheat the oven to 475°F (250°C).
+Lightly grease the baking sheet or pizza pan with nonstick spray or olive oil.
+If desired, lightly sprinkle with cornmeal (optional).
 Lightly flour a work surface.
-Punch down the dough to release the air.
+Punch down the dough to release the air (I love this part!).
 Divide into two halves.
 Pat the one ball into a disk shape.
 Using your fingers or a rolling pin, shape it into a circle.

 Place on a pizza baking sheet or a pizza stone.
 Using your fingers, finish shaping it into a 12-inch circle.
 Pinch the edges to form a crust.
 Lightly cover with plastic wrap or a tea towel and rest for 15 minutes.

-Top & Bake
+Step Six: Top & Bake -

 Lightly brush the top with olive oil.
 Using your fingers, push dents into the surface to prevent bubbling.
-Top with your favorite toppings and bake on the middle rack for 12-15 minutes.
+Top with your favorite sauce and toppings.
+Place pizza in the middle of the rack and bake for 12-15 minutes.
+Slice hot and serve immediately.

 Vegan Toppings Ideas